Kyle Wilson (linebacker): Hamilton Tiger-Cats

 Wilson signed with the Hamilton Tiger-Cats of the CFL on May 6, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Wilson chose to opt-out of his contract with the Tiger-Cats on August 25, 2020.
 He opted back in to his contract on December 21, 2020.
 In 2022, Wilson made 10 starts for the Tiger-Cats, recording 42 defensive tackles, three special teams tackles, five tackles for a loss, one forced fumble and one pass knockdown.
 In November 2022, Wilson signed a two-year extension with the Tiger-Cats.

 Following an injury-shortened 2023 season, Wilson recorded 88 defensive tackles, 1 interception, 2 sacks and a forced fumble in 2024.
 He played in the first two games in 2025, but was released on June 25, 2025.

 Calgary Stampeders

 On June 26, 2025, it was announced that Wilson had signed with the Calgary Stampeders.
+He played in 14 regular season games where he recorded 56 defensive tackles, six special teams tackles, and one forced fumble.
+He changed his jersey number from 31 to 2 in the following offseason.